tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

-We can see that the values for the normal equation are similar to that of gradient descent.
+<div align = "justify"> We can see that the values for the normal equation are similar to that of gradient descent.</div>